-Joint distributions of two intensity measures4 2.5
+3.5 Joint distributions of two intensity measures

-While the uniform hazard spectrum calculation of the previous Section provides one way of combining multiple ground motion intensity measures, it is not probabilistically rigorous (i.e., it does not compute the probability of simultaneous occurrence these parameters).
+While the uniform hazard spectrum calculation of the previous section provides one way of combining multiple ground motion intensity measures, it is not probabilistically rigorous (i.e., it does not compute the probability of simultaneous occurrence these parameters).
 But it is possible to account for joint predictions, and some of the necessary tools are discussed briefly here.